There isn’t a single person who doesn’t want to make life easier for themselves and their families. Am I right?

 Stress is a challenge for everyone at some point in their life, but there are ways to drastically reduce it.

-There are lots of different strategies you can use to lessen your stress levels, including little things like going for a walk when you have a free moment and spending time with friends and family.
+There are lots of different strategies you can use to lessen your stress levels and boost your energy levels, including little things like going for a walk when you have a free moment and spending time with friends and family.

 For example, if working long hours with no time off is adding unnecessary stress onto your shoulders, consider cutting back on how much you work.
 It’s all well and good taking time out to destress but if you can’t deal with what’s causing the stress in the first place, it’s only a short term solution and not adding much benefit or easing your life.